Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 What can cause high cortisol levels?

 Chronic stress can be a significant driver of increased cortisol secretion.
 Individuals under long-term mental and emotional strain may have an extended HPA axis response, causing cortisol levels to remain high for longer than usual.
-This means that chronic stress can be a risk factor for the negative effects of elevated cortisol described above.
+This means that chronic stress can be a risk factor for the negative effects of a high cortisol level as described above.

-People with extremely high cortisol levels may develop a condition called Cushing syndrome, with symptoms like:
+People with an extremely high level of cortisol may develop a condition called Cushing syndrome.
+Symptoms of Cushing syndrome can include:

 • High blood pressure